logux/docs/3-concepts/2-action.md

 </details>

-If server refused the action, the server would send `logux/undo` action with `reason: 'denied'` and Logux Redux would remove the action from history and replay application state.
+If server refused the action, it would send `logux/undo` action with `reason: 'denied'`.
+Logux Redux would remove the action from history and replay application state.

-If the server accepted the action, it would re-send this action to all clients subscribed to some channel, or specific clients by `userId` or `clientId`.
+If the server accepted the action, it would re-send this action to:

+* `channels` or `channel`: clients subscribed to any of listed channels.
+* `clients` or `client`: clients with listed client IDs.
+* `users` or `users`: clients with listed user IDs.
+* `nodes` or `nodes`: clients with listed node IDs.

 <details open><summary><b>Logux Server</b></summary>